Khoun Xe Cave (Xe Ban Fai Cave)

 One more flowstone cascade with rimstone pools is located in another side passage – the 120 m long Bicentennial Skyway, which finally leads out of the cave.

 Enormous is a side passage named the Stairway to Heaven.
-This is steeply ascending room with many giant stalagmites.
+This is a steeply ascending room with many giant stalagmites.
 This gargantuan cave room is 400 by 230 m large.
-The floor of this room rises up to 160 m above the level of river.
+The floor of this room rises up to 160 m above the level of the river.

 One side passage contains a pool with weird egg-shaped speleothems.
-It resembles alien egg chamber from the movie "Aliens" and has been named after them.
+It resembles an alien egg chamber from the movie "Aliens" and has been named after them.